Overdraft Privilege Policy

 - You deposit a check or other item into your account and the item is returned unpaid, which causes a negative balance in your account once your balance is reduced by the amount of the returned check;

-- You have inadequate funds in your account when we assess a fee or maintenance fee; or
+- You have inadequate funds in your account when we assess a fee or service charge; or

 - You initiate a transaction before funds deposited into your account are "available" or "finally paid" according to our Funds Availability Policy.
 For example, if you deposit a check into your account, the proceeds of that check may not be available to you for up to two days after you deposit the check.
 If you do not have sufficient funds in your account—independent of the check—to cover the transaction, you will incur an overdraft.